 Hobbies: Flying around the Grand Canyon, searching for carrion, mating for life, and being central to a ton of Native American myths (I'm kind of a big deal).

 Pet peeves: Polygamy in the avian community, when younger birds try to eat before me (c'mon dude, you know the hierarchy), and global warming.

 My biggest secret: I'll often just poop right on my legs.
 It cools me down in the hot weather.
 You should be cool with this going into the first date.

 About me: I'm the world's largest nocturnal primate.
-Come at me, possum-bro!
+Sup entire possum population?!
 Ahh, just kidding.
-I'm suuuper chill, live in Madagascar (like the movie!), love chowin' on grubs, and am a pro at Catan.
+I'm super chill, live in Madagascar (like the movie!), love chowin' on grubs, and am a pro at Catan.

 First thing people notice about me: Probably my ridiculously creepy-large fingers and historically good looks.